formido/supervised-plug-example/README.md

 Elixir Supervised Plug Example
 -----------------

-An example or template to quickly bootstrap a web app or API with a supervised Elixir plug application.
+An example or template to quickly bootstrap a web endpoint with a supervised Elixir plug application.

 1. `git clone https://github.com/formido/supervised-plug.git`
 2. `cd supervised-plug`